-- Factors that can influence food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.
+- Factors influencing food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.

 8).
 Traceability Systems

-- It is the ability to track any food through all stages of production, processing, and distribution.
+- It is the ability to track any food through all production, processing, and distribution stages.

-- Traceability means that food movements can be traced one step backwards and one step forward at any point in the supply chain.
+- Traceability means that food movements can be traced one step backward and one step forward at any point in the supply chain.

 9).
 Recall Procedures